College Costs in the Era of COVID-19

 With many colleges switching to online courses, freezing sports programs, and instituting draconic cutbacks, students and parents are demanding refunds and fee reductions.
 But colleges are hurting, and relief is limited.

 This year, millions of students, teachers, and college administrators face a radically changed landscape.
-At many institutions, classes have been cancelled or moved online.
+At many institutions, classes have been canceled or moved online.
 Sports programs have been suspended and dormitories, libraries, and labs shuttered.
 In fact, traditional campus life has been turned upside down, thanks to COVID-19.

 Meanwhile, the cost of a college education is higher than ever.
-According to the College Board, the average total charges at four-year public colleges (in state) for the 2019-2020 academic year were $21,950.
+According to the College Board, the average total charges at four-year public colleges (in-state) for the 2019-2020 academic year were $21,950.
 Average costs at four-year private nonprofit colleges were more than double that ($49,870).1 And while increases in costs have moderated in recent years, they continue to outpace inflation and median household income, resulting in a growing dependence on student loans; the average student borrower graduating in 2018 owed about $29,000.2

 For cash-strapped students and parents, the current crisis has tipped the scales.
 Many are rebelling at the high costs in the face of a severely diminished college experience.
 Others have decided to wait until the crisis has passed before enrolling.
 Still others are questioning the very value of a college degree under current circumstances.